LuisM78/Appliances-energy-prediction-data/README.md

 This is a repository for data for the publication:

 Data driven prediction models of energy use of appliances in a low-energy house.
 Luis M. Candanedo, Véronique Feldheim, Dominique Deramaix.
+Energy and Buildings, Volume 140, 1 April 2017, Pages 81-97, ISSN 0378-7788, http://dx.doi.org/10.1016/j.enbuild.2017.01.083.

 This repository hosts the experimental measurements for the energy use regression problem.
 It includes a clear description of the data files.